-In this article, Jean-Jacques Dubray questions the belief that code and models are two separate worlds.
-He presents a unified view of Model Driven Engineering, Architecture and Programming models.
-In particular, he introduces a novel approach to specify execution element semantics in DSLs.
+Jean-Jacques presents a unified view of Model Driven Engineering, Architecture and Programming models.
+He introduces a new approach to specify the execution elements semantics of DSLs.
+6

-This article presents a fetching strategy that using AOP, optimizes the data retrieval process from a back end system on a use case basis in a modular way without bloating the lower level service or repository layers.
+This article presents a fetching strategy that using AOP, optimizes the data retrieval process without bloating the lower level service or repository layers.
+12

 The book About Face, written by Alan Cooper, provides interesting and useful guidance on creating a UI for an application.
 This article contains some of the book’s most notable ideas.
 1

 MDD provides many benefits by improving communication, business-alignment, quality, and productivity.
 As the tooling support has vastly matured, the authors suggest to take a fresh look it.
 2